jAIval2/Mines/README.md

-Progress Summary: Mine Identification Algorithm
+### Project Report

+#### **Description**
-Introduction: The project aims to develop an algorithm to identify mines within a 5x5 matrix of tiles extracted from larger images.
-The algorithm uses image processing techniques to compare tiles against reference images of mines, storing mine positions in a CSV file.
+This project aims to identify mines in a 5x5 matrix of images using pixel comparison.
+The system analyzes tiles in each image, compares them with reference mine images, and records the coordinates of detected mines.
+The output is saved in a CSV file with mine coordinates grouped by the image name.

-Key Milestones:

-1. Initial Algorithm Development: Developed a Python script using the Pillow library to extract tiles and compare them against reference mine images.

-2. Threshold Adjustment: Adjusted correlation threshold to 0.8 for improved accuracy in mine identification.
+#### **Key Features**
+- Detects mines in 5x5 image matrices using pixel analysis.

-3. Multiple Image Comparison: Updated the script to accept multiple reference images for enhanced detection accuracy.
+- Compares tiles with multiple reference images for better accuracy.

-4. CSV Data Organization: Modified CSV output to group mine coordinates under respective image names for better organization and analysis.
+- Outputs identified mine coordinates to a CSV file, grouped by image.
+- Provides visual plots of the mine positions.

+#### **Technologies Used**
+- **Python:** Core logic.
+- **Pillow (PIL):** Image manipulation.
+- **NumPy:** Numerical operations.
+- **Pandas:** CSV management.
+- **Matplotlib:** Plotting results.

+#### **Usage**
+- Load multiple images and reference mine images.
+- Detect and record mine positions based on pixel correlation.
+- Results are saved in a CSV file and visualized in a plot.

 Next Steps: Identify an algorithm to process the data about the mines and predict the upcoming location of the mines on providing a few dummy outcomes at first.